 As for the mother’s appeal, the Fourth District cited its prior decision striking down the Florida legislature’s cap on noneconomic damages as unconstitutional.
 The appeals court reiterated its view that such caps violate the principle of “equal protection” under the law as required by the federal and state constitutions.
 The court therefore restored the jury’s original damages award in its entirety.

 While the future of caps on noneconomic damages remains uncertain, these recent decisions show how many Florida judges are deeply skeptical of legislative attempts to interfere with the rights of victims to seek full compensation from negligent medical providers.
-If you or a family member has suffered due to such negligence, you should speak with an experienced Clearwater medical malpractice lawyer right away.
+If you or a family member has suffered due to such negligence, you should speak with an experienced Clearwater medical negligence lawyer right away.
 Contact the Law Office of Paul B. Genet, P.A., if you need help.